DewellGuerand/LINMA2471---Project/report/main.typ

 Regarding those results and the implementation of the methods, we need to discuss some key properties of this model.
 More precisely, we need to derive the gradient and the hessian of the objective function, its smoothness constant as well as the projection operator on the simplex

 === Gradient and hessian of $f$
-We will simply derive the objective function $f$ with respect to $w$ to obtain the gradient:
+We will simply differentiate the objective function $f$ with respect to $w$ to obtain the gradient:
 #nonumeq(
   $
     gradient f(w) = Sigma w - lambda mu